AndrasKovacs/staged/rts/RegionGraph3.md

 ```
     data List (A : ValTy) := Nil | Cons A (List A)

-    map : Close (Int -> Int) -> List Int -> List Int
+    map : Close (Int → Int) → List Int → List Int
     map f xs := case xs of
-      Nil       -> Nil
+      Nil       → Nil
-      Cons x xs -> Cons (open f x) (mapPlus f xs)
+      Cons x xs → Cons (open f x) (mapPlus f xs)
 ```
 The function argument to `map` has to be wrapped in a closure;
-it's not possible to have `(Int -> Int) -> List Int -> List Int` because function domains must be value types.
+it's not possible to have `(Int → Int) → List Int → List Int` because function domains must be value types.

-It's also not possible to have a polymorphic object-level `map`, because there's polymorphism in the object language.
+It's not possible to have a polymorphic object-level `map`, simply because there's no polymorphism in the object language.
 Fortunately, we can abstract over anything in the metalanguage.
 For that, we need *staging operations*:

 - For `A : Ty`, we have `↑A : MetaTy`, pronounced "lift `A`", as the type of metaprograms which produce `A`-typed programs.